Jeff-Birt/lh5801_Emu/README.md

 To enter code:
 1) Type address in 'Address' box in hex, hit Enter
 2) Type code in 'Value' box, space delimted bytes in hex, hit Enter
+3) The hex dump is 'READ ONLY' at this point.

 Defaults to Single Step mode.
 Pressing 'RUN' in this example runs until the HLT opcode (FD B1) is encountered, this sets it back to Single Step mode